 If a lead has hopped on your website, it is likely that they have been checking out your competition, too.
 Using remarketing fortifies your exposure to your target audience after they have already shown interest in your brand.

 So, you have already grabbed some customers and received positive feedback on your SaaS.
 However, what else can you do to increase your salience in the market, and get your users to renew their subscriptions?
-Many SaaS companies engage their customers by using contests, giveaways, and/or special offers to retain business to further reinforce their brand as the most valuable choice for the service they provide.
+Many SaaS companies engage their customers by using giveaways and/or special offers to retain business to further reinforce their brand as the most valuable choice for the service they provide.

 Ask yourself, what creative ways can you increase your market spread?
 Are you using your social media outlets to promote your giveaways and such?
 Brainstorm with your marketing team, and craft a plan to heighten awareness of your SaaS.
 Much in the same way as a referral program, incentivize your customers to become engaged with your company.